-This past week I started a series of post on Happiness; we will get back that series on Monday.
-Today however, I want to look at the relationship between your freedom with others, what is loving vs demanding and how to communicate your personal wants and desires with others.
-Here is the latest blog post from Dr Henry Cloud on this topic:
+This past week I started a series of posts on Happiness; we will get back that series on Monday.
+Today, however, I want to look at the relationship between your freedom with others, what is loving vs demanding, and how to communicate your personal wants and desires with others.
+Here is the latest blog post from Dr. Henry Cloud on this topic:

 “Telling other people what you want is key to feeling alive in a relationship and keeping things vibrant for both people.
 If only one person is getting his or her desires met, the relationship suffers.
 Unfortunately, many people do not get what they want in a relationship.
 But, they could if they knew how to communicate their desires.

 To have a relationship that works well, we should communicate our wants not outwardly, but inwardly.
 We should have a “responsibility” talk with ourselves before we have a “talk” with another person.
 Here are some of the things we will need to do:

 • Own our “want” — be honest about what we want, and be aware that our desire is our responsibility.

 • Own the feelings that occur when our desire is not getting met — if we are sad, we needs to tell other people, not wait for them to figure it out.